Cassidy-Thersby/BFB-321/readme.md

 |   ├── uploadrequest.html               # Request surplus food
 |   ├── view-available-surplus.html      # View available surplus inventory
 |   ├── view-recipient-needs.html        # View recipient food needs
+├── foodconnect.db
+├── foodconnect.sql
-└── readme.md                            # Explanation of project purpose, database schema and ERD.
+├──readme.md                             # Explanation of project purpose, database schema and ERD.
 ```

 ## Usage
 1. Initialize the database using the SQLite command line method above.
 2. Open `index.html` in your web browser.
 3. Log into the website as either a supplier or recipient to access the respective dashboards.
 4. Navigate through the different pages to request or upload available surplus food.

+open index.html to acces "Conact, About, LogIn and SignUp"

+After Signup and Log In as supplier or recipient you can aceess the recipient or supplier dashboard

+In the Supplier dashboard youll see...

 ## Technologies Used